-For first time expecting mothers, a thousand things are likely crossing your mind in anticipation for that big day.
-It’s exciting and irresistible to plan ahead.
-The idea for decorating your baby’s room, the type of toys you want to buy them, even the baby’s education plan!
-As fun as this can be, make sure that you don’t forget to prepare the essentials once it’s your time to head over to the hospital.
-Here’s The Labor Hospital Bag Checklist For First Time Parents.
+For the first time expecting mothers, a thousand things are likely crossing your mind in anticipation for that big day.
+It’s exciting and irresistible to plan.
+The idea for decorating your baby’s room, the toys you want to buy them, even the baby’s education plan!
+As fun as this can be, make sure you don't forget to prepare the essentials once it’s your time to head over to the hospital.
+Here's the labor hospital bag checklist for first-time parents.

 What Do I Bring To The Hospital?